William C. Bradley

 William Czar Bradley (March 23, 1782 – March 3, 1867) was an American lawyer and politician.
-He served as U.S. Representative from Vermont.
+He served three terms as U.S. Representative from Vermont from 1813 to 1815, then again from 1823 to 1827.

 Biography

 Born in Westminster in the Vermont Republic, Bradley was the son of United States Senator Stephen Row Bradley.
 Bradley received his early education in the schools of Cheshire, Connecticut, and Charlestown, New Hampshire.
 As a child prodigy, he entered Yale College for a short time at the age of thirteen, but was expelled for pranks.

+Family

+Also in 1802 Bradley married Sarah Richards, the daughter of Mark Richards, who served in Congress and as lieutenant governor.

+Legal career

 He studied law, was admitted to the bar and commenced practice in Westminster in 1802.
-Also in 1802 Bradley married Sarah Richards, the daughter of Mark Richards, who served in Congress and as lieutenant governor.
-He served as prosecuting attorney for Windham County, as a member of the Vermont House of Representatives, and as member of the Governor's council.
+He served as prosecuting attorney for Windham County, as a member of the Vermont House of Representatives.

+Political career

+He was member of the Governor's council.